GabeScott/standard-works-vault/General Conference/1981 April - The Responsibility of Young Aaronic Priesthood Bearers.md

 We know you are maturing in a world promoting a quest for fun, excitement, material possessions, immediate gratification, and an attitude of “do it now.”
 Develop the strength to defer gratification—to understand there is a time and season for everything and a maturing process that is part of God’s eternal plan.

 We remind you of values and truths that are ageless and eternal—like “duty, truth, justice, and mercy.”
-They “become the measure of decision. ...
-The straight and righteous path is the shortest and the surest.
-(Walter Lippman, “The Fascination of Greatness,” New York Herald Tribune, 7 Sept.
+They “become the measure of decision. … The straight and righteous path is the shortest and the surest.
+(Walter Lippman, “The Fascination of Greatness,” *New York Herald Tribune,* 7 Sept.
 1943.)

 Following the sensational Brigham Young University basketball victory over Notre Dame, Danny Ainge’s father was asked if his son might break his professional baseball contract for a better offer in basketball.
 His father replied, “Danny has a contract.
 Honor and integrity are more important than money.”

-Jesus taught, “For what shall it profit a man, if he shall gain the whole world, and lose his own soul?”
-(Mark 8:36.)
+Jesus taught, “For what shall it profit a man, if he shall gain the whole world, and lose his own soul?” ([[Mark 8.36|Mark 8:36]].)

 Your character is yours alone to build.
 No one can injure your character but you.

 Life is a competition not with others, but with ourselves.
 We should seek each day to live stronger, better, truer lives; each day to master some weakness of yesterday; each day to repair a mistake; each day to surpass ourselves.

 Elder Howard W. Hunter’s grandson attended tithing settlement with his father some time ago.
 The bishop indicated his pleasure in the young lad’s wanting to pay a full tithing and asked him if he thought the gospel was true.
 This seven-year-old boy, having paid his full tithe of fourteen cents, said he guessed the gospel was true, “but it sure costs a lot of money.”

 We learn in our youth to pay an honest tithing.
 The Lord requires one-tenth of what we earn.
 If you work as a bagger in a grocery store, the money you are paid for every tenth bag of groceries you carry out to a car belongs to the Lord.
 Pay your tithing monthly or weekly as you are paid.
 Never be in debt to the Lord.
 Spiritual and temporal blessings will be yours as you carefully honor this commandment.